vincent-aaron/vincent-aaron/README.md

 A social media application that allows users to create posts, interact with content, and exchange messages.
 Developed to explore social networking features, user interaction, and application design.

-### Titan Cruise

-A booking and management system developed as an academic project using Java in NetBeans.
-The application manages reservation data and customer information through structured data handling and validation processes.

 ---